Inclusive language: Socioeconomic status

 Harmful and non-inclusive language is also found in relation to whether or not someone is a citizen of a country or whether they hold certain documentation.
 For instance, describing people as illegal is not only harmful but also inaccurate.
 Consider these examples.

-• Non-inclusive: the undocumented, illegal immigrants, illegal aliens.
+Non-inclusive phrases: the undocumented; illegal immigrants, illegal aliens.

 Occupation

 One primary occupation that tends to be the recipient of harmful language is sex work.
-These are the ways to address those workers.
+Avoid using language that has negative connotations or is pejorative to describe people who do this occupation.

-• Non-inclusive: prostitute (unless you or the person you are referring to uses that term themselves).
-That term implies a state of sexual dishonor, particularly for women.
+Non-inclusive phrases : prostitute (unless referring to someone who explicitly wants to be referred to with this term).
+This term implies a state of sexual dishonor, particularly for women.

 Criminal record

 It is also important to use inclusive language when talking about people who have been convicted or incarcerated.
 Use terms that are humanizing and don’t reduce people to their experiences with the criminal justice system.
-See these examples:
+See the examples below

-• Inclusive: people who have had /with felony convictions, people who have been incarcerated, formerly incarcerated person.
+Inclusive phrases: people who have had /with felony convictions; people who have been incarcerated; formerly incarcerated person

 Read more